Hop hop hop

 Originally Published:

 Easter is right around the corner, and if you are celebrating it with your kids, you’re probably planning all the fun activities and gifts that are a part of this special holiday.
-For little ones, the thought of getting a visit from the Easter Bunny can be more exciting than candy or presents, and becoming the Easter Bunny for them is equally exciting for you.
+For little ones, getting a visit from the Easter Bunny may be more exciting than an egg hunt or all the chocolate candy, and getting to be the Easter Bunny for them is equally exciting for you.
 But how do parents do the Easter Bunny?
 Is there a set tradition, like Santa coming down the chimney with a bag of presents?
 Or do most of us just DIY it?
 Somehow Easter always feels a bit less prescribed than Christmas — at least in our home — and it also seems to sneak up, since the date moves around.
-We’ve rounded up some easy Easter Bunny idea for parents, as well as some fun “Easter Bunny was here” ideas, too, for the real overachievers out there.
+To help you plan your Easter traditions, there are tons of Easter Bunny idea for parents, as well as some fun “Easter Bunny was here” ideas, too.

-Sure your egg hunts, egg coloring activities, and Easter baskets will take center stage on Easter.
-For younger kids, it’s really easy to come up with tons of imaginative ideas on how to make it seem like the Easter Bunny really did make a stop at your house.
-But if you have older children, you may need to be a little extra creative to pull off the magic.
+Your egg hunts, egg dyeing and decorating, and even Easter brunch can take center stage on the holiday, but you can have so much fun with the Easter Bunny in your home.
+It’s really easy to come up with tons of imaginative ideas on how to make it seem like the Easter Bunny really did make a stop at your house, and to set up the magic for your family to remember forever with these Easter traditions.

 For some tried and true Easter fun for kids of all ages, here are some magical ideas from parents on how they do the Easter Bunny and create those sweet traditions.